Black p-Branes versus black holes in non-asymptotically flat Einstein-Yang-Mills theory: Introduction

-In this Letter we employ local thermodynamical stability / instability arguments supplemented with entropy comparison to relate charged BpB and BH in NAF spacetimes.
-In doing this we assume that both, the charges and event horizon radii of BpB and BH are same.
-Our system consists of $d-$dimensional Einstein-Yang-Mills (EYM) theory in a compact $p-$dimensional brane world which admits NAF black objects.
+In this paper we employ local thermodynamical stability / instability arguments supplemented with entropy comparison to relate charged BpB and BH in NAF spacetimes.
+In doing this we assume that both, the charges and the Hawking temperatures of BpB and BH are same.
+Our system consists of $d-$ dimensional Einstein-Yang-Mills (EYM) theory in a compact $p-$dimensional brane world which admits NAF black objects.
 Among a large class of BH solutions which can be used to generate a family of BpB we choose a specific BH solution so that technically it becomes tractable.
 In other words, as long as the NAF condition is assumed the freedom of alternative solutions is always available.
-Non-Abelian gauge fields were considered as BS solutions by other researchers \cite{6}.
-Our approach, however, different from other studies, presents exact non-Abelian solutions in all dimensions.
+Our line element has the particular property that the coefficient of the angular part, i.e. $d\Omega _{d-2}^{2}$ is a constant.
+Non-Abelian gauge fields were considered as BS solutions by other researchers \cite{12,13,14,15}.
+Our approach, however, differs from other studies where we present exact non-Abelian solutions in all dimensions.
 Asymptotically our solutions represent anti-de Sitter (AdS) spacetimes.
-The heat capacity of our solution diverges for the critical condition $d=2(p+1)$, where $d+p$ and $p$ refer to the spacetime and brane dimensions, respectively.
-We resort next to compare the entropies of BpB and BH with equal event horizons $r_{+}$ and charges $Q$.
-From comparison of entropy expressions we plot $r_{+}$ versus $Q^{2}$ for $d+p=10$ to identify the regions of both BpB and BH.
-The intersecting curve determines naturally the transition between BpB to BH and vice versa .
-Fig. 1 implies that for a given dimension $d+p=$ constant, increasing $p$ / decreasing $d,$ favors a larger region for BH/ BpB.
-Organization of the Letter is as follows.
+Further, by assuming an imaginary thin-shell of finite radius ($r=r_{B}$) as boundary outside the horizon, we determine the total energy as $ r_{B}\rightarrow \infty .$ For $d>4,$ however, the mass of our NAF black hole diverges as $r_{B}\rightarrow \infty .$ This has been adopted as a useful technique to define mass in NAF metrics of general relativity \cite {16,17}.
+Herein we wish to follow the same trend.
+This reflects the fundamental difficulty in defining total mass for a NAF metric. \ We resort next to compare the entropies of BpB and BH with related horizons $r_{+}$ and $r_{h},$ respectively, but with the common charge $Q$.
+The equality of charges can easily be justified as the conservation of charge whereas the relation between horizon radii of the two species is obtained from the equality of their Hawking temperatures.
+From comparison of entropy expressions we plot $r_{+}$ versus $Q^{2}$ for $5\leq d+p\leq 10$ to identify the regions of both BpB and BH.
+The intersecting curve determines naturally the transition between BpB to BH and vice versa.
+The figure implies that for a given dimension $d+p=$ constant, increasing $p$ / decreasing $d,$ favors a larger region for BH/ BpB.
+Assuming any relation between the charges of BH and BpB will naturally give rise to a geometrical constraint between two structures that undergo transition with the mass calculation in a thin-shell formalism.
+Organization of the paper is as follows.

 In section II we present our exact EYM solutions in all dimensions.
 Thermodynamic stability of the solution is discussed in section III.
 We summarize our results in Conclusion which appears in section IV.